RichardKF/richardkf.github.io/_pages/techWriting.md

 ## [Developer Guide for MoonBeam](https://richardkf.github.io/techWriting/faulk-moonbeam-guide.pdf)

 For this class assignment in API documentation, I was given the marketing material and developer notes for a hypothetical photo sharing app.
-My task was to synthesize that information and inset seamlessly it into a template (which was also provided).
+My task was to synthesize that information and insert it seamlessly into a template (which was also provided).

 I made this in MS Word.